Joint equidistributions of mesh patterns 123 and 321 with symmetric and minus-antipodal shadings: Minus-antipodal shadings

 \section{Minus-antipodal shadings}

 In this section, we consider 36 joint equidistributions of patterns with minus-antipodal shadings, as listed in Table~\ref{tab-anti-shadings}.
-In Subsection~\ref{subsec-an-cr}, we obtain the results by complement, reverse, and inverse operations.
-In Subsection~\ref{sub-an-rl}, we prove the results via recurrence relations.
+In Sect.~\ref{subsec-an-cr}, we obtain the results by complement, reverse, and inverse operations.
+In Sect.~\ref{sub-an-rl}, we prove the results via recurrence relations.